atom-retros/atomhk/README.md

 Atom HK was made to bring the retro community a solid base to build a housekeeping from.
 As previously mentioned Atom HK is a standalone housekeeping, allowing you to use it on any CMS with little to no edits.

 ### CMS Support
-Atom HK can be used for any CMS you'd like, all you have to do is modifying to match your database structure.
+Atom HK can be used for any CMS you'd like, all you have to do is modifying it a little bit to match your emulator / CMS database structure.
 Out of the box Atom HK will support Atom CMS, which you can find here: [https://github.com/ObjectRetros/atomcms](https://github.com/ObjectRetros/atomcms)

 ### Setup guide
 To install Atom HK you'll need the following: